Vanessa22400/Preventive_Health_Analytics/README.md

 - What is the relationship between **BMI and medical spending**?
 - Do lifestyle risks interact (for example **smoking combined with obesity**)?

+The SQL exploration revealed that individuals combining **smoking and obesity** represent the highest-risk segmentation and generate dramatically higher healthcare expenses compared to other groups.

-The SQL exploration revealed that smokers incur **nearly four times higher medical costs on average** compared to non-smokers.
+Also revealed that smokers incur **nearly four times higher medical costs on average** compared to non-smokers.

 ---
 ## Exploratory Data Analysis